-- ◆ The Websense Master Database houses the category and protocol definitions that provide the basis for filtering Internet content. - ◆ A limited version of the filtering database is pre-installed on the appliance, so that filtering can begin immediately.
+- The Websense Master Database houses the category and protocol definitions that provide the basis for filtering Internet content. - A limited version of the filtering database is pre-installed on the appliance, so that filtering can begin immediately.
 Download the full Master Database (using the TRITON Web Security console to start the download) as soon as possible, to enable comprehensive Internet filtering capabilities.
-See the V-Series Appliance Getting Started Guide after you complete initial setup of the appliance. - After the first Master Database download, Websense software downloads database changes on a schedule that you establish in TRITON - Web Security.
-Because the Master Database is updated frequently, default database downloads are scheduled to occur daily. - ◆ If the Master Database on your appliance is more than 14 days old, Websense software does not filter Internet requests.
+See the Websense V5000 G2 Appliance for Web Security Getting Started Guide after you complete initial setup of the appliance. - After the first Master Database download, Websense software downloads database changes on a schedule that you establish in TRITON Web Security.

+Because the Master Database is updated frequently, default database downloads are scheduled to occur daily.

+If the Master Database on the appliance is more than 14 days old, Websense software does not filter Internet requests.